 It is fitting that Willa Cather's headstone reads, "That is happiness; to be dissolved into something complete and great."
 In My Antonia, the main character makes this same observation, shortly after moving to the the prairies of Nebraska, while lying in the middle of the garden, among the pumpkins.
 The story of Willa Cather's life is reflected in this book, and it is likely that this is how she felt as a young child when she first moved to Red Cloud.

 Willa CatherThe Bookman, vol. 42 (December 1915), p.
 366. [Public domain]Willa Cather was a revolutionary woman in a revolutionary time.
-In her life, she managed to achieve international acclaim, something that is made even more impressive by the period in which she managed it.
+In her life, she managed to achieve international acclaim, something that is made even more impressive given the times in which she lived.
 Willa Cather was a pioneer, not only in Nebraska, but also in women’s rights.
 She was one of the first women to get a college education from a college not specifically for women.

 As an adolescent, she defied the social norms of the time for young women.
 She cut her hair short, wore trousers, and rebelled against what young women were supposed to be.
 She also sometimes posed as William Cather, her “twin brother”.

 In the early years of her writing, Willa Cather wrote books about her past, with strong female characters.
-But, there is much debate over the meaning that has been read into her books.
+However, there is much debate over the meaning that has been read into her books.
 An example of this is in My Antonia.
 In this book, Antonia is a strong female character who wears her dead father’s boots and plows the land.
-But the story is told from the point of view of Jim Burden, the childhood friend of Antonia, and not by Antonia herself.
+The story is told from the point of view of Jim Burden, the childhood friend of Antonia, and not by Antonia herself.
 He narrates her story.
-This could be seen as a vote against feminism.
-But in the introduction, it introduces the fact that Jim is unhappily married, possibly as a punishment for his relationships with the women in the story, which, in turn, implies that she felt that he was in need of punishment.
-This has been portrayed as a vote for feminism.
+This could be seen as less feminist.
+But we are told in the introduction that Jim is unhappily married, possibly as a punishment for his relationships with the women in the story, which, in turn, implies that she felt that he was in need of punishment.
+This has been portrayed as a feminist perspective.

-Her later books, after World War I, don’t reflect any of the same optimism as her earlier books.
-The strong female characters of her earlier books seem to disappear.
+The books she wrote after World War I do not reflect he same optimism of her earlier works.
+The strong female characters seem to disappear.
 The female characters of this period are either small and powerless, or large and dangerous.
 The men in these stories are either enthralled with these characters or trying to escape from them.
 This is possibly reflective of Cather’s lack of optimism.
-But it may be a reflection of the disruption of the social roles played by women that was caused by World War I. One example of these characters is an Indian mummy that is discovered in The Professors House with her mouth frozen open “as if she were screaming.”
-Perhaps this is an symbol of the female voice, as Willa Cather then saw it: silent and eternal; a completely different perspective than the clear soprano of her earlier character, Thea Kronborg.
+But it may be a reflection of the disruption of the social roles of women that was caused by World War I. One example of these characters is an Indian mummy that is discovered in The Professors House with her mouth frozen open “as if she were screaming.”
+Perhaps this is a symbol of the female voice, as Willa Cather then saw it: silent and eternal; a completely different perspective than the clear soprano of her earlier character, Thea Kronborg.